t2civ/astropolis_public/data/tables/README.md

 ## facilities_operations_capacities.tsv

-Row prefix: OPERATION_
+Row prefix: `OPERATION_`
-Column prefix: FACILITY_
+Column prefix: `FACILITY_`
-Table is transposed internally, access: table[facility_type][operation_type]
+Table is transposed internally, access: `table[facility_type][operation_type]`

-Values are "operation units" defined in operations.tsv.
-For energy generation, this is 1 MW; for refining and manufacturing, 1 t/d total mass conversion; for extraction, deposits_percent/100 t/d ore extraction.
-Others are more abstract.
+Values are "operation rate units" defined in operations.tsv.
+In general, rate = 1.0 means:
+* energy generation, 1.0 MW
+* refining and manufacturing, 1.0 t/d total mass conversion
+* extraction, ([deposits_percent or mass_percent]/100) t/d ore extraction
+* others are more abstract

 Capacity is "peak" operation potential.
 Capacity x utilization = operation_rate.

+Note: This table is here for development convenience.
+Capacities are actually determined by modules.
+However, game start code will set appropriate module number in each game start facility to achieve capacities defined in this table.

 #### SOLAR_POWER
 World GWp (=capacity): ~40 in 2010, ~640 in 2019, ~1000 in 2022, roughly from charts at https://en.wikipedia.org/wiki/Solar_power.